LIFETIME DEAL — LIMITED TIME

 7. Incorporate Real-World Data and Examples

-Even in marketing, emotional pull matters.
-Ads that evoke strong emotions have been found to perform about twice as well as purely rational ones, and 71% of customers recommend brands they feel connected to.
-Again, you wouldn’t cite that in your fiction like a textbook—but you can use the insight to justify why your character’s emotional moment has impact.
+In marketing, ads that evoke strong emotions perform twice as well as purely rational ones, with 71% of customers recommending brands they feel connected to.

 FAQs